ryEllison/expoFitter/README.md

   essential for isolating active portions of the current.

-- **Native Model Parameter Approximator**: Integrates approximator functionality automating model initial-conditional estimates based on quintessential features of the experimental data.
+- **Native Model Parameter Approximator**: Integrates approximator functionality automating model initial condition estimates based on quintessential features of the experimental data.
 Given the robustness of the optimizer, this reduces the need for manual adjustment of these parameters by the user.